 RingCentral competes with other providers of unified communications as a service platforms such as 8x8 (NYSE:EGHT) or Vonage (NASDAQ:VG), but lately also with Zoom (Nasdaq:ZM) which has started expanding into the space with their Zoom Phone platform.

-As you can see below, RingCentral's revenue growth has been very strong over the last year, growing from quarterly revenue of $379.2 million, to $486.8 million.
+As you can see below, RingCentral's revenue growth has been mediocre over the last two years, growing from $448.5 million in Q4 FY2021 to $571.3 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-RingCentral's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 67.5% in Q2.
+RingCentral's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 70.2% in Q4.

 Is Now The Time?